 Extra Installation Equipment

 You should also prepare to bring extra equipment just in case it is needed.
 This means possibly bringing in extra LED drivers to the job site.
-Parking lot LED light drivers are most likely the cause in LED fixture failures, and not the diode.
+Parking lot LED light drivers are most likely the cause of LED fixture failures, and not the diode.
 So bringing extra LED lighting drivers on the site to replace them in your fixture could save you a lot of time, and a lot of money in service orders.
 If LED parking lot lights driver fails after installation, this could mean hiring a new crew, and renting another lift out, for a new order at the job site.
 Having these on hand during the installation could save your extra costs and time.

 While you are doing your retrofit, it is also a good idea to try to install additional features on your light fixtures.
 This could be anything from extra lamp structures, to installing surge protectors.
 Adding surge protectors can protect your fixtures.
 This could save you a lot of money in the long run, especially if you have high-dollar light fixtures.
 The retrofitting installation electrical contractor or lighting specialist can easily help in the installation of surge protectors to your fixtures.